mathgladiator/adama-lang/reference/src/tutorial/03-authorities.md

   --agent user002 \\
 ```

-We will use the corresponding tokens for user001 and user002 to [chat with each other.
-Check out the next step in the tutorial](05-js-client.md)
+We will use the corresponding tokens for user001 and user002 to [chat with each other by configuring the space.](04-space.md)